 The Project Team will be responsible for the day-to-day management of the project.
+The project will be followed up by the project engineer who will represent the technical focal point and will be responsible for key demonstration activities throughout the cycle of the project (incl. site inspection, follow-up, and supervision of the contractors during the installation of the systems, training follow up, communication actions, etc.).
 The work will be integrated within and managed by the CEDRO project team.
-UNDP's GID Programme will provide technical support and guidance to the project team on the specific sectoral issues.
-The implementation of works on the ground will also closely liaise with the on-going work with municipalities, the Ministry of Energy, LCRP partners and other relevant stakeholders.
+UNDP's GID Programme will provide technical support and guidance to the project team on specific sectoral issues.
+The implementation of works on the ground will also closely liaise with the on-going work with municipalities, the Ministry of Energy, LCRP partners, and other relevant stakeholders.
+A follow-up committee will be formed in which the AECID will participate and where progress and important decisions will be discussed.